bottlepy/bottle/docs/tutorial.rst

 You may provide a different HTTP status code as a second parameter.

 .. note::
-    Both functions will interrupt your callback code by raising an :exc:`HTTPResponse` exception.
+    Both functions will interrupt your callback code by raising an:exc:`HTTPResponse` exception.

 .. rubric:: Other Exceptions

-All exceptions other than :exc:`HTTPResponse` or :exc:`HTTPError` will result in a ``500 Internal Server Error`` response, so they won't crash your WSGI server.
-You can turn off this behavior to handle exceptions in your middleware by setting ``bottle.app().catchall`` to ``False``.
+All exceptions other than :exc:`HTTPResponse` or:exc:`HTTPError` will result in a ``500 Internal Server Error`` response, so they won't crash your WSGI server.
+You can turn off this behaviour to handle exceptions in your middleware by setting ``bottle.app().catchall`` to ``False``.

 .. _tutorial-response: